 Occupational safety and the overall well-being of employees is a priority for Suominen.
 We invest in increasing employee engagement.
 We continue to build a high performance culture and to strengthen our safety culture.

 Suominen has almost 700 employees representing more than a dozen nationalities working in eight locations on three continents.
 Our values – Ownership, Teamwork, Performance and Integrity – form the foundation for all our work.
-In 2019, our main focus was on enabling smooth organizational changes and supporting employees in this change.

 Increasing employee engagement is one of our key people related targets in our revised sustainability agenda for 2020–2025.
 Our target is to conduct a global employee engagement survey in 2020.
 We will use the results of this survey as a baseline for future surveys and to create concrete action plans in order to systematically develop our employee engagement and performance in future.